So there you are, sitting in your 6 month performance review and your manager asks you “what are your career objectives for the next 12 months?”

 As Treasurers, when you think about skills development, the first thing that probably springs to mind is qualifications.
 And so they should.
 The importance of qualifications within the Treasury industry specifically, cannot be underestimated.
 The pace of change is so rapid and the market so competitive that without certain notches on your belt, you may very well get left behind.

 But beyond this, and to truly remain relevant in the industry, you need to be focused on the idea of continuous learning.
 The level of information that is accessible these days, means the pace of learning is faster than ever.
-In fact, IBM predicts that by the year 2020, knowledge will likely be doubling every 11 to 12 hours.
+In fact, IBM predicts that within the coming years, knowledge will likely be doubling every 11 to 12 hours.